Call4Cloud | MMP-C | Autopilot | Device Preparation

 Detection

-And of course, because the detection script was exited with the status code 1 it will start to remediate the problem.
+Of course, because the detection script was exited with status code 1, it will start remediating the problem.

 Remediation:

-Now the problem was remediated successfully it started encrypting the device.
+Now that the problem was remediated successfully, it started encrypting the device.

 Results: